- Leave and Absence

-Their notice should provide the Expected Week of Childbirth, whether one or two weeks will be taken and when they would like their leave to start (which cannot be before the day of the birth).
+Their notice should state the Expected Week of Childbirth, whether one or two weeks will be taken and when they would like their leave to start (which cannot be before the day of the birth).

-Who’s eligible for Paternity Leave?
+Who is eligible for Paternity Leave?

 An employee is entitled to Paternity Leave if:

-- They’re the biological father or partner of the child’s mother.
+- they’re the biological father or partner of the child’s mother.

 Eligible employees are entitled to Statutory Paternity Pay, which is set by the government each year.